Full Time CurriculumThe Guild Method

 The purpose of a Waterhouse education is to inspire and further the development of the moral, mental and imaginative capacity of the individual.
 The Guild Method is a three-stranded cord.

-We believe God has abundantly crafted into each of us unique potential.
 Let’s consider the word potential: having or showing the capacity to become or develop into something in the future.
 By definition, this word implies that effort is required to utilize that which God has imagined for us.
 Now consider the archaic meaning of this word: potent.
 Potent is strong, effective, compelling.
+We believe God has abundantly crafted into each of us tremendous unique potential.

 Our desire is to awaken each child’s curiosity and natural desire for inquiry.